JoJoBarthold2/hockey-en-mallorca/ReadMe.rst

 Copy the weights outside the repo.
 Then you should be able to use our training to replicate our results.
 We advise to use a GPU for training.
 Training can take about a day.

+If you want to us a Singularity file, we have provided a definition file for you.